LukeWebster89/MTG-Deck-Builder-Spring-Project/README.md

 <summary>o	Why are we doing this?</summary>

 To create a Spring Boot API, with utilisation of supporting tools, methodologies, and technologies, that encapsulates all fundamental and practical modules covered during training.

+    Specifically, we were required to create a Spring Boot API using:
+●	an application back-end developed using the language from your Programming Fundamentals module (Java) ●	a managed database hosted locally or within the Cloud Provider examined during your Cloud Fundamentals module (MySQL) ●	a means of making API calls (Postman) and a means of checking persistence (Workbench)

 </details>